 Stakeholder & End User Buy-In.
 Commitment from your organization is the sum of all implementation parts, it’s the glue that holds it all together, and what every readiness strategy aims to accomplish.
 From the start of any change, it’s been known that stakeholder and executive buy-in is required for permission to start.
 Pleading the case, so to say, is what we do to get a project moving; however, a benefits-oriented end user engagement plan will support rapid adoption.
 It’s a change that challenges an entire organization, but rests on the shoulders of the people using it: providers, the care team, patient billing staff, business office staff, etc.

 I’ve had the privilege of being part of some very successful transformations, and bring with me the lessons learned from a highly diverse and complex client list.
-If anything I talked about here resonates with you or your organization, feel free to contact me at email@example.com.
+If anything I talked about here resonates with you or your organization, please contact one of our Client Services team members to learn more.